SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 [Videos on how to use Gigwa](https://www.youtube.com/playlist?list=PLMHx16OgbKiObTprXWyYsn73EQa5-Bpza)

 ## Goal of the exercice
+For these exercices coconut databases are in the staging implementation of Gigwa (gigwa-dev).
-* Demo on the full private dataset
+* Demo on the full private dataset [Gigwa v2.12 staging private](https://gigwa-dev.southgreen.fr/gigwaV2/)
-* Pratical on the light dataset
+* Pratical on the light dataset in the [Gigwa v2.12 staging public](https://gigwa-dev.southgreen.fr/gigwaV2/login.do)

 ### How was preparated the light dataset ?